 Colin Smith graduated from the University of Cambridge in 1987.
 He joined the Cambridge Soil Mechanics research group in the same year and completed a PhD in 1991.
-Following 2 years as a research associate at Cambridge he moved to the University of Sheffield in 1992 where is now a Senior Lecturer.
+Following two years as a research associate at Cambridge he joined the Department in 1992.

-- Limit analysis and optimization in geotechnics: development of new numerical and analytical tools, which allow engineers to identify critical collapse mechanisms and associated margins of safety.
-Also Discontinuity Layout Optimization (DLO) for solution of plasticity problems and its application in a range of areas including offshore and unsaturated soils.
+- Limit analysis and optimisation in geotechnics: numerical and analytical tools, which allow engineers to identify critical collapse mechanisms and associated margins of safety.
+Also Discontinuity Layout Optimization (DLO), a numerical technique for solution of plasticity problems and its application in a range of areas including offshore and unsaturated soils.

 The experimental work has a strong basis in physical modelling, supported in particular by innovative digital imaging techniques.
 Whilst at Sheffield his research has been funded by EPSRC, NERC and industry.

-He is co-founder of a University spin-out company LimitState Ltd. The company specialises in the development of novel ultimate limit state analysis and design software applications which make use of research methods developed in the University, including LimitState:GEO, a rapid tool for geotechnical limit analysis in use in industry and universities in over 30 countries across the world.
+He is co-founder of University spin-out company LimitState Ltd, specialising in the development of novel ultimate limit state analysis and design software that rapidly analyses geotechnical constructions and predicts the conditions under which they would collapse.
+The software is used in industry and universities in over 30 countries across the world.